aulveland/CITZ-HWP-Project/User-Processes.md

 Once all fields are filled out and pass validation, select **Submit** to register the new user in the application.

 ---

-## Create a New Project

- **Who:** Submitter

->**When:** An approved project is not registered in the system.

-**Assumptions:**
-- Submitter has required information available when filling out form.
-- Milestones, business case objectives, and key performance indicators have been defined and approved in the project approval process.

-When a project is approved for funding by the DIO it can then be entered into the application for quarterly status reporting.
-This helps reduce manual effort seen in the original reporting process by having the Submitter enter project information and contacts once instead of every report.

-When a Submitter logs into the application, they are presented with a list of projects that exist in the system.